Custom Heatsink Development

 - Partial Support: We provide thermal design guidelines—such as material conductivity, fin dimensions, and pressure drop assumptions—for customer-executed simulations.

-- Scope and Pricing: CFD work focuses on the custom heat sink (not the full enclosure) unless requested.
-Budgetary pricing is based on file quality and simulation complexity.
+- Scope and Pricing: CFD work focuses on the custom heatsink unless broader enclosure analysis is requested.
+Budgetary pricing is based on simulation complexity.

 Step 4: Finalize Custom Heatsink Design for Prototype Build